phase2/pattern-lab-workshop/README.md

 Pattern Lab is wicked cool and you should use it!

 ## Installation
 This will change once it's published to npm.

 Once that happens installation will probably be `npm install -g pattern-lab-workshop`

 But until then:

 git clone the repo

-Inside that folder type
+Inside that folder type:

 `npm install`

 `npm link`

 Make a new folder somewhere else to run the workshop in.